pauloohaha/IWR6843AOPfullDspDpc/README.md

 >![image](https://user-images.githubusercontent.com/85469000/189803819-5987f5a2-1af1-46c6-ab69-69c2c5c60749.png)

-In *MmwDemo_dataPathConfig()*, we need to delet the DPM initialization of rangeProcHWA.
+In *MmwDemo_dataPathConfig()*, we need to delete the DPM initialization of rangeProcHWA.
-From line 2023 to 2035, the code call DPM_ioctl to set the pre start common config the rangeProcHWA DPU, delet them.
+From line 2023 to 2035, the code call DPM_ioctl to set the pre start common config the rangeProcHWA DPU, delete them.
 >![image](https://user-images.githubusercontent.com/85469000/189804185-0d172d8a-20b8-4645-b52c-716bffda9e85.png)

-From line 2197 ti 2209, the code call MmwDemo_DPM_ioctl_blocking, which is basically a DPM_ioctl that halt the program before finish, to set the rangeProcHWA DPU pre start config, delet them.
+From line 2197 ti 2209, the code call MmwDemo_DPM_ioctl_blocking, which is basically a DPM_ioctl that halt the program before finish, to set the rangeProcHWA DPU pre start config, delete them.
 >![image](https://user-images.githubusercontent.com/85469000/189804429-2d1fc181-0b7b-42c0-9457-9a701f38d95c.png)

-Since now the *preStartCommonCfg* is never referenced, delet its declearation.
+Since now the *preStartCommonCfg* is never referenced, delete its declearation.
 >![image](https://user-images.githubusercontent.com/85469000/189804603-e12c96e4-f1f8-4d95-b25b-cafb28cabf5b.png)

 In this way, we have disable all HWA initialization.